harishkumar04/Devops-Maven-website-CI-CD/Deploy an app using CodeDeploy.md

-Here’s a polished version of your AWS CodeDeploy setup process in a GitHub-friendly **Markdown documentation** format.
-This can be used as a `README.md` or wiki documentation for your repository.

----

 # 🚀 AWS CodeDeploy Setup Guide

 Deploying an EC2 instance with AWS CloudFormation and CodeDeploy and then viewing the Live Website in the browser.